ucb-art/Chisel3DSPDependencies/README.md

 > Note that `sbt publish-local` will fail on **dsptools**, because there's currently a silly requirement that DSP stuff be dependent on rocket-chip (*testchipip and rocketchip*).
 However, everything that you need for creating DSP blocks should be published properly.

 By publishing local, you can include any of these submodules as dependencies for your DSP designs.
 See [ucb-art/Chisel3DSPExample](https://github.com/ucb-art/Chisel3DSPExample).

+> Also, when you run any of the above bash scripts, the git commit # will be saved to a bash variable (**Chisel3DSPDependenciesCommit**), that will be printed to a file each time you run sbt in a project that uses the **build.sbt** file in [ucb-art/Chisel3DSPExample](https://github.com/ucb-art/Chisel3DSPExample).
+That way, you don't have to submodule this repo in every DSP project and can still track which versions of things were used.

 ##Submodules